Agoric/documentation/main/ertp/api/amount-math.md

-# Amount Math
+# AmountMath

 Logic for manipulating `amounts`.

 ## Importing and Using AmountMath

-To use the `amountMath` library, import it from ERTP:
+To use the `AmountMath` library, import it from ERTP:
-- `import { amountMath } from '@agoric/ertp';`
+- `import { AmountMath } from '@agoric/ertp';`
 ## AmountMath Kinds

-There are two different kinds of `amountMath`, each of which implements all the methods shown on this page.
-You only have to specify the `amountMath` kind when creating its associated `issuer`.
+There are two different kinds of `AmountMath`, each of which implements all the methods shown on this page.
+You only have to specify the `AmountMath` kind when creating its associated `issuer`.

-The two `amountMathKinds` each implement all of the same API methods (i.e. `amountMath` methods are polymorphic).
+The two `AmountMathKinds` each implement all of the same API methods (i.e. `AmountMath` methods are polymorphic).
 We recommend you import the `MathKind` values from `@agoric/ERTP` instead of making the strings yourself.

 - `MathKind.NAT` (`nat`): Used with fungible assets. `amount` `values` are natural numbers (non-negative BigInts).
 - `MathKind.SET` (`set`): Used with non-fungible assets. `amount` `values` are objects or records with multiple properties.

-Use `makeIssuerKit(allegedName, amountMathKind, displayInfo)` to specify which `amountMathKind` your contract uses.
-The second parameter, `amountMathKind` is optional and defaults to `MathKind.NAT` if not given.
+Use `makeIssuerKit(allegedName, AmountMathKind, displayInfo)` to specify which `AmountMathKind` your contract uses.
+The second parameter, `AmountMathKind` is optional and defaults to `MathKind.NAT` if not given.
 For example
 ```js
 import { MathKind, makeIssuerKit } from '@agoric/ertp';